b-g/tilehut/tutorial/README.md

 #### Check the Status
-go to `http://projectname-youropenshiftdomain.rhcloud.com/ping` and check if the server returns **"tilehut says pong!"**.
+go to `http://appname-youropenshiftdomain.rhcloud.com/ping` and check if the server returns **"tilehut says pong!"**.

 If it does you are almost there.
-If it doesn't the repository probably didn't sync properly.
-But you can check that also via FTP (see next step).
+If it doesn't the repository probably didn't sync correctly.
+But you can check that also via SFTP (see next step).
 ![sdsfgv](readme-assets/openshift_general_step_01_pingPong.png)

-#### Add tiles via FTP
+#### Add tiles via SFTP
 **Connect via FTP** to Openshift.
-We use [Cyberduck](https://cyberduck.io/) to connect, but it will work with [Filezilla](https://filezilla-project.org/) or every other FTP client as well.
+We use [Cyberduck](https://cyberduck.io/) to connect, but it will work with [Filezilla](https://filezilla-project.org/) or every other SFTP client as well.

-Take the **server name** and the **Username** from the OpenShift page for your application.
-Tick the **"Use Public Authentication"** checkbox and select "**id_rsa**" (Location: `/users/your_name/.ssh/id_rsa`).
+Take the **server name** and the **username** from the OpenShift page for your application.
+Tick the **"Use Public Authentication"** checkbox and select "**id_rsa**" (It come with the git setup and can be found on your local hard drive here: `~/.ssh/id_rsa` e.g. /Users/benedikt/.ssh/id_rsa).

 ![sdsfgv](readme-assets/openshift_general_step_02_ftpLogin.png)

-**Navigate** to `app-root/data/` in Cyberduck (or your FTP client) and **paste the tilesets** you want to host.
+**Navigate** to `app-root/data/` in Cyberduck (or your FTP client) and **upload the tilesets** you want to host.
 ![sdsfgv](readme-assets/openshift_generel_step_03_cyberDuck.png)
-**Note:** If you can't connect via FTP, then you probably skipped the [preparations](#preparations) step.
+If you can't connect via FTP, then you probably skipped the [preparations](#preparations) step.
 Then your rsa-keys have not been configured.

-**Note:** The reason why this folder is empty is how cloud computing works.
-If you want to serve tiles on a grand scale you should set up a seperate server, because now the tiles would not be mirrored properly if you'd set up a scalable project.
-It's enough for our purpose, so we keep it simple.

 #### Test the Tiles
-**Goto** `http://project-youropenshiftdomain.rhcloud.com/name-of-tileset/map` and look at the beautiful map you just hosted.
+**Goto** `{appname}-{youropenshiftdomain}.rhcloud.com/{tilesetname}/map` and look at the beautiful map you just hosted.
+Well done!
 You can now use them in your website or anywhere else.
-Check out our example files.
+For a quickstart on this you might want to check out our examples folder.

 ![sdsfgv](readme-assets/openshift_general_step_04_result.png)

 ## 3. Use The Tileset
-We included some example files into the repository which show you how to use [Leaflet JS](http://leafletjs.com/) or [Mapbox GL JS](https://www.mapbox.com/blog/mapbox-gl-js/) to display the maps using your tileset.
+We included some example files into the repository which show you how to use [Leaflet JS](http://leafletjs.com/) or [Mapbox GL JS](https://www.mapbox.com/blog/mapbox-gl-js/) to display a map using your tileset.

 **Check:** `tilehut/examples/` ([Github](https://github.com/b-g/tilehut/tree/master/examples))